Mapepire-IBMi/mapepire-server/README.md

-# CodeForIBMiServer
+# Mapepire Server

+Server side component for the Mapepire project.

-Server-side support for Code for IBM i, more specifically database support.
+This provides server-side support for Code for IBM i, more specifically database support.
 Intended for programmatic interaction.

+Client SDKs for Java, JavaScript, and Python are in the works!

 # Usage
 ```bash